midnightntwrk/midnight-architecture/specification/cardano-system-transactions.md

 probably best that a block producer maintains a map from Cardano wallet `PubKeyHash` to an `Int` that stores number of registrations.
 Alternatively, we might wish to map to a list of UTxOs to identify registering transactions.

+Moreover, the node should maintain information on validity of dust addresses of submitted registrations and make that information available via external API for the purposes of DUST production DApp.

 Timestamps vs block numbers
 ---------------------------